 Communication skills are very important in a conversation and it is the same in our GESE exams.
-The candidates are expected to take part in the topic discussion by asking and answering questions about their topic.
+The candidates are expected to take part in the Topic discussion by asking and answering questions about their topic.
 At Grades 5 and 6 the candidates are also asked to make comments, give reasons and explanations.

-How many questions should candidates ask in the topic discussion?
+How many questions should candidates ask?

+Topic discussion

 Number of questions at least one two

-Grade 4 \checkmark
+Grade 4 ✓

-Grade 5 \checkmark
+Grade 5 ~

-Grade 6 \checkmark \checkmark
+Grade 6 v V